artpech23/sna-for-hse-master-students2025/appendix-literature.Rmd

   -	Korom, P. (2015).
 Network analysis, history of.
 In International encyclopedia of the social & behavioral sciences (pp. 524-531).
 Elsevier.

-  -	Simmel, G. (2010).
-Conflict and the web of group affiliations.
-Simon and Schuster.
+  -	Simmel, G. (1955).
+Conflict and The web of group-affiliations.

-  -	Wolff, K. H. (1950).
-The sociology of Georg Simmel.
-Glencoe, Ill: Free Press.

   -	Chayko, M. (2015).
 The first web theorist?
 Georg Simmel and the legacy of ‘The web of group-affiliations.’
 Information, Communication & Society, 18(12), 1419–1422.

+  - Broćić, M., & Silver, D. (2021).
+The influence of simmel on American sociology since 1975.
+Annual Review of Sociology, 47(1), 87-108.

+  -	Hollstein, B. (2021).
+Georg simmel’s contribution to social network research.
+Personal networks: Classic readings and New directions in egocentric analysis, 44-59.

+  -	**Stoetzler, M. (2016).
+Intersectional Individuality: Georg Simmel’s Concept of “The Intersection of Social Circles” and the Emancipation of Women.
+Sociological Inquiry, 86(2), 216–240.**

-  -	Bott, E. (2014).
-Conjugal roles and social networks.
-In Family and Social Network (pp. 52–96).
-Routledge.
+  -	Bott, E. (1955).
+Urban families: Conjugal roles and social networks.
+Human relations, 8(4), 345-384.

   -	Moreno, J. L., Jennings, H. H., & Stockton, R. (1943).
 Sociometry in the classroom.
 Sociometry, 6(4), 425-428.